Planning Implementation And Evaluation Are Considered Parts Of The

 Key Components of Effective Planning

 1. Goal Setting: Clear, measurable goals act as a roadmap.
-To give you an idea, a nonprofit organization aiming to reduce local homelessness might set a goal to provide housing for 500 families within a year.
+As an example, a nonprofit organization aiming to reduce local homelessness might set a goal to provide housing for 500 families within a year.

 2. Resource Allocation: Identifying and securing the necessary resources—financial, human, and technological—ensures the project has the tools to succeed.
 A tech startup might allocate $500,000 for software development and hire a team of 10 developers.